QiuYukang/5G-LENA/tutorial/source/tutorial.rst

 Packet drops
 ############

-The RLC PDU may be dropped as per `Section 5.1.2.2 of the LTE RLC protocol specificationSection 5.1.2.2 of the LTE RLC protocol specification`.
+The RLC PDU is dropped if it was already received or its sequence number falls outside the reordering window, as per `Section 5.1.2.2 of the LTE RLC protocol specification`_.

 .. _`Section 5.1.2.2 of the LTE RLC protocol specification`: https://portal.3gpp.org/desktopmodules/Specifications/SpecificationDetails.aspx?specificationId=2438